cms-opendata-analyses/TriggerInfoTool/README.md

 - HLTEventAnalyzerAOD: analyser combining the information from TriggerResults and TriggerEvent products

 The HLTEventAnalyzer plugin make use of the helper class [HLTConfigProvider](https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/HLTrigger/HLTcore/interface/HLTConfigProvider.h "HLTConfigProvider") (also in [HLTrigger/HLTcore](https://github.com/cms-sw/cmssw/tree/CMSSW_5_3_X/HLTrigger/HLTcore "HLTrigger/HLTcore")), which extracts the HLT configuration (paths, modules) from the provenance.

+In Run 2, there is a new [HLTPrescaleProvider](https://github.com/cms-sw/cmssw/blob/CMSSW_7_6_X/HLTrigger/HLTcore/interface/HLTPrescaleProvider.h) helper class, which provides access routines to get hold of the HLT Configuration.
+Originally the functions in here were in HLTConfigProvider.
+The functions that use L1GtUtils and get products from the Event were moved into this class in 2015 when the consumes function calls were added.

 Note: this helper class must be initialised calling it's init(...) from the beginRun() method of your plugin using this helper class.
 The reason